Does Your Child Have Issues With Their Vision?

 How Does a Pediatric Eye Doctor Treat Vision Problems?

 Pediatric eye doctors have a variety of tools at their disposal to correct or repair vision.
 The most common intervention for children under the age of 10 is glasses.
-The great thing about glasses is that they can adapt to your child’s changing eye needs with different lens types.

 Some children don’t like the idea of wearing glasses.
 We understand that!
 However, we’ve found that you can encourage wearing glasses by allowing children to choose their frames.
 Choosing frames is exciting and lets them take ownership of the situation.